lodosgroup/lpm.lodosgroup.org/content/docs/commands/repository.md

 weight = 5
 sort_by = "weight"
 template = "docs/page.html"

+[extra]
+lead = "The repository command in LPM enables you to manage repositories efficiently.
+This documentation outlines essential actions associated with repositories."
 +++

-The repository command in LOD Package Manager (LPM) enables you to manage repositories efficiently.
-This documentation outlines essential actions associated with repositories.

 - **Add repository**:
     You can easily add repository using the following command: